Higher order $\Sc^2$-differentiability and application to Koplienko trace formula: Abstract

 \section{Abstract}

 Let $A$ be a selfadjoint operator in a separable Hilbert space, $K$ a selfadjoint Hilbert-Schmidt operator, and $f\in C^n(\mathbb{R})$.
 We establish that $\varphi(t)=f(A+tK)-f(A)$ is $n$-times continuously differentiable on $\mathbb{R}$ in the Hilbert-Schmidt norm, provided either $A$ is bounded or the derivatives $f^{(i)}$, $i=1,\ldots,n$, are bounded.
-As an application, we extend the Koplienko trace formula

-from the Besov class $B_{\infty1}^2(\R)$ to functions $f$ for which the divided difference $f^{[2]}$ admits a certain Hilbert space factorization.
+This substantially extends the results of \cite{ACDS} on higher order differentiability of $\varphi$ in the Hilbert-Schmidt norm for $f$ in a certain Wiener class.
+As an application of the second order $\Sc^2$-differentiability, we extend the Koplienko trace formula from the Besov class $B_{\infty1}^2(\R)$ \cite{Peller2005} to functions $f$ for which the divided difference $f^{[2]}$ admits a certain Hilbert space factorization.